Ragnhild Valle Dahl: International career

+At the 2022 European Championship, she and Norway won gold.

 Club career

 In February 2019 it was revealed that Valle Dahl had signed a contract with Norwegian champions Vipers Kristiansand, for the upcoming 2019/20-season.

 In the 2024-25 season, she achieved a perfect regular season with Odense Håndbold, winning 26 of 26 games.
 Later the same season she won the Danish Championship, when Odense beat Team Esbjerg in the final 2-1 in matches.